Spend over £25, get free delivery & One Tree Planted!

 • Dark roasted natural Indian coffee: Best for espresso brewing.
 Full-bodied flavours of dark chocolate and spices.

-• Medium roasted honey processed coffee from Costa Rica: Best for aeropress or french press brewing.
+• Medium roasted honey processed coffee from Costa Rica: Best for AeroPress or French press brewing.
 Sweetness and medium body with subtle fruity notes.

 Brew Methods